Join Here | Log In

 TLR4 is a key player in acute pancreatitis.
 TLR4 (toll-like receptor 4) is a pattern recognition receptor protein that activates more inflammatory pathways (NF-kB) when it is activated by cell damage or by a pathogen.

 Researchers have found that reducing the Tlr4 gene expression in mice significantly reduces cell death in the pancreas in a mouse model of pancreatitis.[ref]
 TLR4 is found at higher levels in people with acute pancreatitis, compared to healthy people.[ref]
-Genetic variants that increase TLR4 are associated with ncreased susceptibility to pancreatitis (see genotype report).
+Genetic variants that increase TLR4 are associated with increased susceptibility to pancreatitis (see genotype report).

 Neutrophil extracellular traps (NETs) on the surface of neutrophils (a type of white blood cell) are also activated in response to the inflammatory cytokines or to the damaged particles.
 NETs are also implicated in autoimmune diseases and long Covid, but in bacterial infections, NETs are immunoprotective, trapping bacteria for removal.